VitaCures

 • Corticosteroids: Used to rapidly reduce inflammation, but long-term use is limited due to side effects.

-• Immunomodulators: Modulate the immune system to reduce inflammation, often used in conjunction with other medications.
+• Immunomodulators: modulate the immune system to reduce inflammation, often used in conjunction with other medications.

 • Biologics: Target specific pathways in the immune system, providing a more targeted approach to treatment.